zordius/subtask.js/README.md

 **Transform then pipe**

 * Use .transform() to change the task result or pick wanted value
+* Use .pick('path.to.value') to pick wanted value

 ```javascript
 task1(123)